Judicial Compassion

 Jeanine stood in the box with her head slumped.
 If she was aware of what was happening around her, I couldn’t tell.

-o told the court that it was my opinion that there was no malice of forethought on Jeanine’s part in the receipt of funds inappropriately.
+Her solicitor told the court that I was there to speak on her behalf.
+I shared what I knew of Jeanine and explained how I had watched her deteriorate since the day I had met her.
+I also told the court that it was my opinion that there was no malice of forethought on Jeanine’s part in the receipt of funds inappropriately.
 I felt the truth was that everyone she had encountered in her life had either abused her or failed her.
 I added that I felt all of us, including our government had also failed her.

 There really wasn’t much more that I could offer.
 I wasn’t certain what would happen.
 I assumed that the courts would issue an order for her to repay the small amount she had received over the past five or six months, plus possibly a fine.

 The judge then spoke.
 He asked Jeanine if she had ever been summoned to court before.
 She told him that she had to go to court when her mother’s friend ‘touched her.’
-The judge ask
+The judge asked how long ago that had been.
+Jeanine couldn’t answer and the solicitor looked towards me with eyes asking if I knew.
+I volunteered that I believed that had happened when she was ten.

 The judge was quiet for a moment.
 It seemed to be a long time, but I think I just felt nervous for Jeanine.